rahul-jangra/book-notes/java-concurrency-in-practice.markdown

 ##### 3.5: Safe publication

+* "Safe publication" means sharing an object among treads with thread safety.
 *  Simply storing a reference to an object into a public field is not enough to publish that object safely.
-Improper publication allows another thread to observe a partially constructed object.
+Improper publication allows another thread to observe a partially constructed object or it may also allow another thread to see stale value of reference to that object.
 * However, immutable objects can be used safely by any thread without additional synchronization, even when synchronization is not used to publish them.
 * To publish an object safely, both the reference to the object and the object's state must be made visible to other threads at the same time.
+Safest way tp do this is to use public static initializers(this is because of  internal jvms synchronization while creating static fields).
+Another way for safe publishing is to useb guarantee given by jvm to publish safely the of values of final fields.
+So Storing a reference to an object into a final field of a properly constructed object will provide safe publication of that object.
 * Objects that are not technically immutable, but whose state will not be modified after publication, are called *effectively immutable*.
-Such objects, when safely published, can be used safely by any thread without additional synchronization.
+Such objects, when safely published, can be used safely by any thread without additional synchronization .
 * While effectively immutable objects must be safely published, mutable objects must be safely published, and mus the either thread-safe or guarded by a lock.
 * Many concurrency errors stem from failing to understand the "rules of engagement" for a shared object.
 When you publish an object, document how it should be accessed.